chenkaisun/response_forecasting/README.md

 Due to privacy reason, we release data pointers for the data used in the paper.
 Please download data from [here](https://drive.google.com/drive/folders/1rL8DRzre-wkCc8Pa7xZfhwSpgmVfbzRE?usp=sharing) and use the up-to-date Twitter API to fetch data and populate the dictionaries in each file.
 After populating the data files, then move the files into `twitter_crawl/data_new2/CNN/`.

+For Twitter API, we used v2 endpoints the [Twitter API](https://developer.twitter.com/en/docs/twitter-api) to crawl the data.
+You would need to sign up for [api keys](https://developer.twitter.com/en/portal/products) to be able to fetch data.
+We used [Timeline](https://developer.twitter.com/en/docs/twitter-api/tweets/timelines/introduction) to retrieve data for cnn breaking news and user history data.
+We used [User Lookup](https://developer.twitter.com/en/docs/twitter-api/users/lookup/api-reference/get-users-id) to retrieve user profile information.
+For defining the fields when calling api, we only used the text field (e.g., the profile description and the tweet text).
+We use the original field names defined in the api (e.g., `description` for user profile) as our keys in the dictionaries.
+Note that the our data was crawled before the change in Twitter company re-organization, so the API might have changed.

 ## Note
 The running of the system might require [wandb](wandb.ai) account login